Alphonso David: Early life

 David, who is of Americo-Liberian heritage, was born in Silver Spring, Maryland.
 His family moved back to Monrovia, Liberia, when he was one year old.
 In 1977, David's father was elected mayor of Monrovia while his great uncle, William Tolbert, was President of Liberia.
 During the 1980 Liberian coup d'état, Tolbert was assassinated and David's father was incarcerated.
 His family lived under house arrest for 18 months and sought political asylum in the United States when he was 10 years old.

 Education

 David graduated from the University of Maryland, College Park in 1992 and Temple University Law School in 2000.
 While at Temple, David was a member of the university's national trial team and the Political and Civil Rights Law Review.

 Career

 Early career

-After graduation David worked as a judicial law clerk for the Clifford Scott Green, a Judge of the United States District Court for the Eastern District of Pennsylvania.
+After graduation David worked as a judicial law clerk for Clifford Scott Green, a Judge of the United States District Court for the Eastern District of Pennsylvania.
 He then joined Blank Rome LLP, a national law firm based in Philadelphia, to work as a litigation associate.
 At the time, he was also heavily involved in pro bono work, specifically to help victims of domestic violence.